Kensington Gardens Reserve Project

 Hello I’m writing in regards to Kensington park, I would like to know when/if the creek will be running with water as I was under the impressions that there would be a constant flow there.
 I am also requesting signs be put up around the wetland saying don’t feed the ducks, there could also be a sign explaining why it’s bad to feed them.

-Dhh asked about 2 years ago
+Dhh asked almost 3 years ago

 Hi there,